-We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time consuming, and unsuccessful.
+We or our licensing or collaboration partners may become subject to intellectual property-related litigation or other proceedings to protect or enforce our patents or the patents of our licensors or collaborators, any of which could be expensive, time consuming, and unsuccessful, and may ultimately result in our loss of ownership of intellectual property.

-Competitors may infringe our patents or the patents of our licensors.
+Competitors may infringe our patents or the patents of our licensors or collaborators.
 To counter such infringement, we may be required to file claims against those competitors, which can be expensive and time-consuming.
 If we or one of our licensing or collaboration partners were to initiate legal proceedings against a third party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid or unenforceable, or that we infringe the defendant's patents.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
-Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, or non-enablement.
+Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, obviousness-type double patenting, lack of written description, or non-enablement.
 Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO, or made a misleading statement, during prosecution.
 In addition, third parties may raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
-Such mechanisms include re-examination, post grant review, inter partes review, derivation proceedings and equivalent proceedings in foreign jurisdictions.
+Such mechanisms include re-examination, post grant review, inter partes review, interference and derivation proceedings as well as equivalent proceedings in foreign jurisdictions.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 Such proceedings or patent litigations could result in the revocation or cancellation of or amendment to our patents in such a way that they no longer cover our product candidates or otherwise provide any competitive advantage.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which the patent examiner and we or our licensing or collaboration partners were unaware during prosecution.
 A court may also refuse to stop a third party from using the technology in question on the grounds that our patents do not cover that technology.
-An a
+An adverse result in any proceeding could put one or more of our patents at risk of being invalidated or interpreted narrowly, which could have a material adverse effect on our business and financial condition.

-Interference proceedings provoked by third parties or brought by us or declared by the USPTO may be necessary to determine the priority of inventions with respect to our patents or patent applications or those of our licensors.
-An unfavorable outcome could require us to cease using the related technology or to attempt to license rights to it from the prevailing party.
-Our business could be materially harmed if the prevailing party does not offer us a license on commercially reasonable terms or at all.
+Interference proceedings provoked by third parties or brought by us or declared by the USPTO may be necessary to determine the priority of inventions with respect to our patents or patent applications or those of our licensors or collaborators.
+An unfavorable outcome could require us or our licensing or collaboration partners to cease using the related technology or to attempt to license rights to it from the prevailing party.
+Our business could be materially harmed if the prevailing party does not offer us or our licensing or collaboration partners a license on commercially reasonable terms or at all.
+If we or our licensing or collaboration partners are unsuccessful in any interference proceedings, we may lose our ownership of intellectual property or our patents may be narrowed or invalidated.
+There can be no assurance as to the outcome of the interference and opposition proceedings, and any of the foregoing could result in a material adverse effect on our business, financial condition, results of operations or prospects.